AlexFangSW/Typephoon/docs/workflows/lobby_multi.md

 - All users clicked "Just start"

 ## Start logic detail
+Setting team status to 'started' might be done by some other service
 ### Team full
 When the **last** user is assigned to the team
 - The server that made that action will send a delayed signal to the broker
 - The broker then broadcasts to all the servers
+- Update team status in DB to 'started'
 - Servers received the signal will then notify frontend to redirect users to the typing page where the game will take place.
 - All cache related to "lobby" will be cleared